Wes Craven: Style and themes

 Craven's works tend to explore the breakdown of family structures, the nature of dreams and reality, and often feature black humor and satirical elements.
 Ostensibly civilized families succumb to and exercise violence in The Last House on the Left and The Hills Have Eyes.
 A Nightmare on Elm Street, Shocker, and the Scream films address the process of addressing family trauma.

 Several of Craven's films are characterized by abusive familial relationships such as The Hills Have Eyes, A Nightmare on Elm Street, The People Under the Stairs, and others.
 Families in denial are a common thread throughout his movies, an idea Craven openly discussed:

 The blurring of the barrier between dreams and reality, sometimes called "rubber-reality", is a staple of Craven's style.
 A Nightmare on Elm Street, for example, dealt with the consequences of dreams in real life.
 The Serpent and the Rainbow and Shocker portray protagonists who cannot distinguish between nightmarish visions and reality.
 Following New Nightmare, Craven increasingly explored metafictional elements in his films.
-New Nightmare has actress Heather Langenkamp play herself as she is haunted by the villain of the film in which she once starred.
-At one point in the film, the audience sees on Wes Craven's word processor a script he has written, which includes the conversation he just had with Heather—as if the script were being written as the action unfolds.
+New Nightmare has actress Heather Langenkamp play herself as she's haunted by the villain of the film in which she once starred.
+At one point in the film, the audience sees on Craven's word processor a script he's written, which includes the conversation he just had with Langenkamp—as if the script were being written as the action unfolds.

-In Scream, the characters frequently reference horror films similar to their situations, and at one point, Billy Loomis tells his girlfriend that life is just a big movie.
-This concept was emphasized in the sequels, as copycat stalkers re-enact the events of a new film about the Woodsboro killings (Woodsboro being the fictional town where Scream is set) occurring in Scream.
+In Scream, the characters frequently reference horror films similar to their situations and at one point Billy Loomis tells his girlfriend that life is just a big movie.
+This concept was emphasized in the sequels as copycat stalkers re-enact the events of a new film about the Woodsboro killings (Woodsboro being the fictional town where Scream is set) occurring in Scream.

+The first scholarly collection of work dedicated to Craven was published by Edinburgh University Press in July 2023.